maxmurdoch/flock/src/pages/products/trainee.md

     to: /download
   smallText: >-
-    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and doesn't cost a penny.
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and doesn't cost a penny to get.
   title: Applying for your PfCO?
 doINeedInsurance:
   title: ''